Homemade Ranch Dressing

 Is ranch dressing good for you?

 Let’s be real: Ranch is not the healthiest salad dressing out there.
 This is because it is mainly made up of mayonnaise, sour cream, and buttermilk.
 However, though these ingredients are high in fats, they also have more protein content than a traditional vinaigrette.
-And you can use low-fat versions of the dairy products to cut back on fat and calories.
+And you can use low-fat versions of the dairy products to cut back on fat and calories (see above).
 And if ranch dressing is the only thing that can get you or your kids to eat their nutritional-rich veggies, that’s a good thing.

 What is in ranch dressing?